ENCRYPTION CODE: [CLASSIFIED]

 - Killed Off for Real: He died along with most of his fleet at Reach.

-- Reasonable Authority Figure: He tried to help salvage Cole's reputation, and managed to prevent him from being court-martialed.
+- Reasonable Authority Figure: He tried to help salvage Admiral Cole's reputation after the latter's wife was outed as an Insurrectionist, and managed to prevent him from being court-martialed.

 - Supporting Leader: In Halo: The Fall of Reach, he's Halsey's main overseer during the early years of the SPARTAN-II Program, and is the one leading UNSC naval forces at the battles over Sigma Octanus IV and Reach.